stv-beep/Global-color-changer-for-Elementor-Plugin/README.md

 # Global color changer for Elementor Plugin

-### Let visitor select colors to change website client-side colors for a color palette demo
+### Allows the visitor to select colors to change to Elementor global colors from the client side

 - Select the primary and secondary color